 Let the spent grounds rejuvenate your skin.

-Don’t let all the antioxidant and favorable components go to waste and do yourself a favor, by employing the multiple benefits of coffee grounds and the ways they can be reused.
+Don’t let all the antioxidant and other beneficial components go to waste and do yourself a favor, by employing the multiple benefits of coffee grounds and the ways they can be reused.

 It’s worth it.